Hinduism Facts

 6. Vedanta.

 Karma: Karma means your deeds.
-Hindus believe that our fate depends upon our Karma i.e., as you sow so shall you reap.
-If you do bad Karma, you have to compensate for it in this as well as your next life.
+Hindus believe that our fate depends upon our Karma, i.e., as you sow so shall you reap.
+If you do evil Karma, you have to compensate for it in this and your next life.
 Your next life depends upon your Karma.

 Reincarnation: A soul dwells in every living thing.
-The body is mortal but the soul is immortal.
-When we die, our soul enters a new body, and the cycle continues until we get salvation.
+The body is mortal, but the soul is immortal.
+Our soul enters a new body when we die, and the cycle continues until we get salvation.

 Caste System: